Sinocentrism: Sinocentric system

 Zhou dynasty cosmography of Huaxia and the Siyi: Dongyi in the east, Nanman in the south, Xirong in the west, and Beidi in the north.

 The Sinocentric system was a hierarchical system of international relations that prevailed in East Asia before the adoption of the Westphalian system in modern times.
 Surrounding states such as Japan (which cut off its vassal relationship with China during the Asuka period, because it regarded itself as an equal and individual culture), Korea, the Ryukyu Kingdom, and Vietnam were regarded as vassals of China.
 Relations between the Chinese Empire and these peoples were interpreted as tributary relationships under which these countries offered tributes to the Emperor of China.
-Areas not under Sinocentric influence were called Huawai zhi di (化外之地; "lands outside of civilization").
+Areas not under Sinocentric influence were called Huawai zhi di (化外之地; "lands outside civilization").

 At the center of the system stood China, ruled by a dynasty that had gained the Mandate of Heaven.
 This "Celestial Dynasty", distinguished by its Confucian codes of morality and propriety, regarded itself as the most prominent civilization in the world; the Emperor of China was considered the only legitimate emperor of the entire world (all lands under heaven).

 Under this scheme of international relations, only China could use the title of emperor whereas other states were ruled by kings.
 Chinese emperors were considered the Son of Heaven.
 The Japanese use of the term Tennō (天皇; "heavenly sovereign") for the rulers of Japan was a subversion of this principle.
 Throughout history, Koreans have sometimes referred to their rulers as king, conforming with traditional Korean belief of the Posterity of Heaven.

 Identification of the heartland and the legitimacy of dynastic succession were both essential aspects of the system.
 Originally the center was synonymous with the Zhongyuan, an area that was expanded through invasion and conquest over many centuries.
 The dynastic succession was at times subject to radical changes in interpretation, such as the period of the Southern Song when the ruling dynasty lost the traditional heartland to the northern barbarians.
 Outside the center were several concentric circles.
 Local ethnic minorities were not regarded as "foreign countries".
-However, they were governed by their native leaders called tusi, subject to recognition by the Chinese court, and were exempt from the Chinese bureaucratic system.
+But they were governed by their native leaders called tusi, subject to recognition by the Chinese court, and were exempt from the Chinese bureaucratic system.